 The Tor browser ignores most of that in many instances and instead places it’s focus squarely on privacy.
 While that may be great, the question of safety still comes to mind – so how safe is the Tor browser?

 What is Tor

-Tor is an open-source web browser designed to help protect your privacy while surfing the web. software that helps you stay anonymous online.
+Tor is an open-source web browser designed to help protect your privacy while surfing the web.
 It’s been dubbed “The Onion Router” since it protects your data by wrapping it in multiple layers of encryption, like an onion.

 It is similar to a normal web browser in many ways except that Tor browser connects you to the internet through the Tor network.
 In this network, your traffic is randomly directed through multiple servers, making it harder to trace your point of origin.